ParkSangGwon/ObjectUtils/README.md

-# ObjectUtils
+Util class list

-ObjectUtils is useful util for android app.
+* ObjectUtils

-when you want check object`(String, List, Map)`is empty or not, you can use this util
+* JsonUtils

-##How to use
+## ObjectUtils

-Use it as Util anywhere.
-Use it like this:
+If you want check object`(String, List, Map)`is empty or not, you can use this util

 ```java
 if(ObjectUtils.isEmpty(aa)){